Albert0i/Redis-Stack-Tutorial/docdb.md

    }
 ```

-A combination of [RedisJSON](https://github.com/RedisJSON/RedisJSON) and [RediSearch](https://github.com/RediSearch/RediSearch) is required in to store, retrieve and aggregate on JSON documents.
+A combination of [RedisJSON](https://github.com/RedisJSON/RedisJSON) and [RediSearch](https://github.com/RediSearch/RediSearch) is required to store, retrieve and aggregate JSON documents.

 ### III.
 Summary